gvolpe/nix-config/README.md

 └── system
 ```

-- `build`: the build and installation script.
 - `flake.nix`: home and system configurations.
-- `switch`: helper script to switch home and system configurations.
+- `switch`: helper script to build and switch home and system configurations.
 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
 - `lib`: custom nix library functions and overlays used to instantiate pkgs.